Smudded/ad-blocking-detector/readme.txt

 If the visitor has JavaScript disabled, the plugin displays the content used for normal visitors with no ad blockers.

-**Note: A future update will allow you to choose what disabled JavaScript means.**
+A future update will allow you to choose what disabled JavaScript means.

 = Does this plugin prevent visitors with an ad blocker from visiting my site or in any other way obscure the content? =